OUDSL/arcgisstorymaps/index.md

 ### Basemap and Zoom
 ArcGIS Online only allows preset quantum zooming, so you must use the "+/-" zoom buttons and operate within the coarse adjustments they permit.

 ArcGIS Online provides 12 preloaded basemap options.
 The default is called "Topographic", but there are options for satellite imagery, monochromatic maps, streetmaps from [OpenStreetMap](https://www.openstreetmap.org/#map=5/51.500/-0.100), and others.
-Think tactically and tactfully about what you need to map to represent (and what you don't) in light of your project goals and aesthetic grammar.
+Think tactically and tactfully about what you need the map to represent (and what you don't) in light of your project goals and aesthetic grammar.

 You can preview these options and select what you would like to use by clicking "Basemap" on the upper left side of the screen.